 Strategies to Manage Scenario Planning Projects

-As has probably become clear, the scope of scenario planning is limited only by leaders' time and imaginations.
+As has probably become clear, the scope of scenario planning is limited only by leaders’ time and imaginations.
 There must be guardrails on the project to keep the time investment in line with expectations.
-Here are some key issues in managing scenario planning scope creep:
+Here are some key considerations in managing scenario planning scope creep:

 • Recognize the importance of the team’s time.